rammt/TDT4250-cocktail/README.md

 4. All required dependencies should be installed after the prompted Eclipse restart

 ### User Guide
 The project offers three different viewpoints.
 A complete cocktail party viewpoint, filled with all potential products, drinks and inventories.
 From this viewpoint you may double click inventories or drinks to view their respective viewpoints, inventory viewpoint and drink viewpoint.
 From the inventory viewpoint, you are able to see which drinks you can make with your current inventory, as well as alter your current stock.
 In the drinks viewpoint, you are able to read the instructions for creating the drink, and view which ingredients are neccessary to make it.

-From the main viewpoint, you are also able to add new products, drinks and inventories.
+#### Custom Tools
+The diagrams offer different custom tools for adjusting their respective contents.
+In the main viewpoint, you can choose to add new containers to a CocktailParty, these containers being a new product, a new inventory or a new drink.
+From the inventory viewpoint, you are able to alter your current stock, in case you have bought new ingredients, or used up some previous ingredients.
+In the drinks viewpoint, you can edit a drinks required ingredients, if you feel the drink could improve its contents somehow.